OthankQ/100-days-of-code/r1-log.md

 ### R2D46

 Mistyped yesterday's day count...oops!
 Finished @CodeWithChris ios beginner course on Youtube.
 Amazing course!
 I highly recommend it.
 Started a little project of my own.
 Having trouble with date picker UI formatting.

+### R2D47

+Working on a workout timer app.
+I had it do a countdown from a selected time anywhere between 0 and 5 min.
+Added reset, start and pause functionality.
+Next step: add alarm and a flashing screen.